pursuit-curriculum/unit-front-end-web-development/node-readline/readme.md

 You can take user input as a prompt that can help an application feel more user-friendly.

+## Learning Objectives

+- Add and configure readline to a node project using Common JS Modlues (CJM)
+- Learn the syntax for asking a single question.
+- Use callbacks to write a series of questions.
+- Use recursion to use readline in a loop.

 #### Requiring the built-in module.

 Add `readline` to your app: